-As a Licensed Professional Counselor, speaker, and educator with nearly three decades of experience, I have supported hundreds of couples and individuals in their journeys to connect more deeply and honestly with themselves and each other.
+As a licensed professional counselor (LPC), speaker, and educator with nearly three decades of experience, I have supported hundreds of couples and individuals in their journeys to connect more deeply and honestly with themselves and each other.

 In 2003, I moved to Ashland, Oregon.
-Here, I specialize in counseling couples and individuals who want to discover their innate capacity for change and move forward to create the life they want.
+Here, I specialize in counseling individuals who want to discover their innate capacity for change and move forward to create the life they want.

 - Cognitive Behavioral Therapy